leldr/Kobo-Composite-Markup-Generator/README.md

 ---
 _This readme is a work and progress, detailed instructions will follow._
+---
-**_I am also not responsible for an unintented conseqences that may occur as a result of using this script.
-By using this script, you accept that you are responsible for reviewing this script, understanding its behaviour, and accepting all ensuing consequences. _**
+**I am not responsible for any unintended consequences that may arise from using this script.
+By using this script, you acknowledge that you are solely responsible for reviewing it, understanding its behavior, and accepting all resulting outcomes.**